One lesson I continue to learn in home renovations is that it always costs more than I think it will.

 Here are some true BEFORE pictures:

 This isn’t just an “it looks bad; we need to change it” thing.
 There was a plumbing problem behind the wall of the shower that caused constant dripping of the bath faucet, which in turn caused rust on the fixtures & constant mold.
 New Jersey’s top HVAC and Plumbing company in Paramus https://superplumbersnj.com/ has you covered for air conditioning, heating, and plumbing service and repair 24/7 every day.
+However, we went for Slam Plumbing who is the leading name in the market and had all our plumbing related issues resolved in no time.

 The vanity countertop is a manufactured “marble” that’s yellow/gold with rust stains as well.
 I think the faucet is actually rusted in place.